wonjoolee95/adapt-or-die/dynamic-programming/README.md

 Dynamic programming remembers what we have computed before so we don't have to recompute again for the same subproblem.
-Dynamic programming is typically used in problems that require optimization, minization, maximation, etc.
+Dynamic programming is typically used in problems that require optimization, minimization, maximization, etc.

 In dynamic programming, we depend on two things: optimal substructure and overlappng subproblems.
 A problem is said to have optimal substructure if an optimal solution can be constructed from optimal solutions of its subproblems.
 Optimal substructure requires that you can solve a problem based on the solutions of subproblems.
 Overlapping subproblems means that when you split your problem into subproblems, you sometimes get the same subproblem multiple times.